-Does not include specific County and VDOT Transportation/Pedestrian Initiative projects; a list of proposed future projects can be found in the TransAction 2030 Plan at www.transaction2030.com
+Does not include specific County and VDOT Transportation/Pedestrian Initiative projects

-- 1 Immediate: May be moved to the 5 Year plan within a year.
-2 - Near Term: May be moved to the 5 Year plan in 2-3 years. - 3 Long Term: May be moved to the 5 Year plan in 4-5 years.
-4 Future: Anticipated, but not yet scheduled.
+- 1 Immediate: May be moved to the 5 Year plan within a year. - 2 Near Term: May be moved to the 5 Year plan in 2-3 years.
+3 - Long Term: May be moved to the 5 Year plan in 4-5 years.